obsidian-html/obsidian-html.github.io/md/Log/Published ObsidianHtml version 1.0.0!.md

 We've also focussed on removing any irritating techical debt that had accumulated after the flurry of new features, better documentation, and a consistent effort in regression testing for each new feature.
 With all of this we hope to guarantee more stability when adding more features/bugfixes in the future.

+> From now on, normal semantic versioning will be followed.
+This means a new patch version on every bug fixed, and a new minor version when a new feature is added.
+For breaking changes, we'll go up a major version.

 ## New in this version
 [Create Index from Directory Structure](../Configurations/Create%20Index%20from%20Directory%20Structure.md) has been added and gives us the directory tree icon in the topright of the page, which gives a clickable file tree of the html output, for those of us who have very organised folders and like to navigate this way.